Measles vaccination rate may be even lower than estimated, leaving kids vulnerable amid outbreak

 “Don’t delay, and particularly not now,” Dr. Ashish Jha, dean of the Brown University School of Public Health who was federal Covid-19 response coordinator in the Biden administration, advises parents.

-At least 565 cases of measles have been reported in the US this year, according to a CNN tally using data from the CDC and state health departments.
+At least 631 cases of measles have been reported in the US this year, according to a CNN tally.
 It’s only the third year with more than 500 cases since measles was declared eliminated in the country a quarter-century ago.

-In Texas, the epicenter of the current outbreak, at least a third of all reported cases have been among children younger than 5, according to data from the state health department.
+In Texas, the epicenter of the current outbreak, about a third of all reported cases have been among children younger than 5, according to data from the state health department.
 Nearly all were unvaccinated.

 “Once you get below 95% [vaccination], the ability of that virus to start circulating in the community goes up substantially,” Jha said.
 “Even small decreases in the percentage of school-age kids being vaccinated could mean much bigger outbreaks in terms of the number of children who are involved.”